Farhana-M/RL-ENDOVASCULAR/README.md

-# Setup Guide for SOFA Framework with Python Virtual Environment
+# Installation and Testing Guide for SOFA, dEVE, and dEVE_bench Frameworks

 ## Introduction

-This guide details the setup process for a Python virtual environment tailored for the SOFA framework, including environment creation, dependency installation, and cloning of the SOFA repository.
+This guide provides step-by-step instructions to set up a Python virtual environment, install the necessary dependencies for the **SOFA**, **dEVE**, and **dEVE_bench** frameworks, clone the repositories, and test the installation using a Python script.

 ## Requirements

 - Python (preferably 3.8 or higher)
 - Git